People's Mojahedin Organization of Iran: 1979 Iranian Revolution and subsequent power struggles

-The group supported the revolution in its initial phases, and became "a major force in Iranian politics" according to Ervand Abrahamian.
+The MEK supported the revolution in its initial phases, and became "a major force in Iranian politics" according to Ervand Abrahamian.
 However, it soon entered into conflict with Khomeini, and became a leading opposition to the new theocratic regime.
-By early 1979, the MEK had organized themselves and recreated armed cells, especially in Tehran and helped overthrow the Pahlavi regime.
+By early 1979, the MEK had organised themselves and recreated armed cells, especially in Tehran and helped overthrow the Pahlavi regime.
 In January 1979, Massoud Rajavi was released from prison and rebuilt the MEK together with other members that had been imprisoned.
-Also in January 1979 the MEK released a program advocating for increased rights for ethnic minorities in Iran, the introduction of welfare-state policies, and gender equality; while the Khomeini regime perceived these demands as a threat.
+Also in January 1979 the MEK released a programme advocating for increased rights for ethnic minorities in Iran, the introduction of welfare-state policies, and gender equality; while the Khomeini regime perceived these demands as a threat.

 Its candidate for the head of the newly founded Council of Experts was Massoud Rajavi in the referendum of August 1979.
 He was not elected.
-The MEK further launched an unsuccessful campaign supporting total abolition of Iran's standing military, the Islamic Republic of Iran Army, in order to prevent a coup d'état against the system.
+The MEK further launched an unsuccessful campaign supporting the total abolition of Iran's standing military, the Islamic Republic of Iran Army, in order to prevent a coup d'état against the system.
 They also claimed credit for infiltration against the Nojeh coup plot.
-The MEK was one of the supporters of the occupation of the American embassy in Tehran after the Iranian revolution although MEK has denied it.
+The MEK was one of the supporters of the occupation of the American embassy in Tehran after the Iranian revolution, although MEK has denied this.

-The MEK refused to participate in the December 1979 Iranian constitutional referendum organized by the Islamic Republican Party to ratify the Constitution drafted by the Assembly of Experts, arguing that the new constitution had failed in many aspects "most important of all, accept the concept of the 'classless tawhidi society'".
+The MEK refused to participate in the December 1979 Iranian constitutional referendum organised by the Islamic Republican Party to ratify the Constitution drafted by the Assembly of Experts, arguing that the new constitution had failed in many aspects "most important of all, accept the concept of the 'classless tawhidi society'".
 Despite the opposition, the 3 December 1979 referendum vote approved the new constitution.
 Once the constitution had been ratified, the MEK proposed Rajavi as their presidential candidate.
 In his campaign, Rajavi promised to rectify the constitution's shortcomings.
 The conflict surrounding the Constitution intensified when the Assembly of Experts added numerous clauses that transferred sovereignty from the Iranian population to the ulama, shifting the power to senior clerics and away from the president and elected representatives.
 In the years that followed, the clerics strengthened their grip on the republic, eventually gaining control over all branches of government and fully establishing a theocratic state.
 As a result of the boycott, Khomeini subsequently refused to allow Massoud Rajavi and MEK members to run in the 1980 Iranian presidential election.
 Khomeini declared that "those who had failed to endorse the Constitution could not be trusted to abide by that Constitution".
 In the March and April 1980 parliamentary elections, the MEK secured the second-highest number of votes.
 Massoud Rajavi garnered 500,000 votes, while his wife Maryam received over 250,000.
 However, Khomeini restricted both of them from entering the parliament (Majles).
 Rajavi then allied with Iran's new president, Abolhassan Banisadr, elected in January 1980.